deparkes/OOMMFTools/README.md

 Originally released by Mark Mascaro as a GUI program, OOMMFTools has since been modified to include commandline utilities to allow for easy batch processing of OOMMF data.

-Different branches have different levels of features/maturity:

-- Master: The original OOMMFTools.
-GUI only.
-Stable.

-- Release-1.1: As the master branch, but with added commandline functionality for easy batch processing.
-Very much a work in progress.
-Please let me know of any problems via the issue tracker.

-- Develop: Newer features/updates.
-Possibly more bugs than Release version.

 ## Requirements:
 - OOMMF
 - Tcl/Tk